 Upon graduation, Navy students typically receive a "not observed" fitness report from the Dean of Students.
 This report describes the courses taken, noteworthy academic achievements, and any awards received.
 Periodic reports are not required for officers in a "duty under instruction" status unless time between reports will exceed 15 months.
+(Note, the Navy FITREP policy may change.
+Check with the Dean of Students Office for updates.)
 Officers in other services have their equivalent performance reports written by their senior service advisors.
 Civilians will receive a letter of completion from the Dean of Students as required/desired.